gitfaizankhan/NodeJs/README.md

 ### nodemon --watch src index.js

 ***This will cause nodemon to only restart the application when changes are made to files in the src directory.***

+# Node.js is async
+**Node.js is designed to be asynchronous, non-blocking, and event-driven.
+This means that it is designed to handle a high number of concurrent connections efficiently, without creating additional threads or blocking the main thread.**
+**The asynchronous, event-driven model of Node.js also makes it well suited for building real-time, scalable applications, such as web servers, chat servers, and real-time data processing pipelines.**

+# HTTP response status code list

+***There are several HTTP response status codes that a server can return in response to a client's request.***

+ ### Here is a list of some of the most common ones:

+ ## 1xx (Informational):
+***100 Continue
+101 Switching Protocols***

+## 2xx (Successful):
+***
+200 OK
+201 Created
+202 Accepted
+203 Non-Authoritative Information
+204 No Content
+205 Reset Content
+206 Partial Content***